-My identity really came into question when I discovered the unknown history of my family and my heritage.
+My personal identity really came into question when I discovered the unknown history of my family and my heritage.
 I began to unpick everything I thought I had known about myself, an undoing.
 I had to accept that even though I may never have all of the answers as to who I am and where I’ve come from, perhaps the process was just as important as the destination.

 My professional identity came into question next when I accepted a new role in a new country, and soon realised that it just wasn’t me and I experienced burnout as a result.